vectra-ai-research/derf/docs/index.md

 ^^The DeRF Service Account 02^^ is one of two built in Service Accounts which GCP attack techniques can run as.Roles are assigned to these two DeRF Execution Service accounts in the targeted Project as part of tool deployment.

 <br></br>

+## Video Demo's
+Watch this [tutorial](https://www.youtube.com/watch?v=5lsMijJoG8s) to understand, what is the DeRF, how to use it and how deploy in your environment.